Wisley Airfield: History

-Lord Nugent is recorded in Hansard as saying: "The history of the airfield is that it was originally requisitioned in wartime in 1943 for wartime purposes and from that time there has been a clear undertaking that when it was no longer required for these purposes it would be returned for its pre-war agricultural use.
+Objecting to possible use of the airfield for executive jets, Lord Nugent said: "The history of the airfield is that it was originally requisitioned in wartime in 1943 for wartime purposes and from that time there has been a clear undertaking that when it was no longer required for these purposes it would be returned for its pre-war agricultural use.
 Over the intervening years this undertaking has been re-stated from time to time by various Government departments who have been responsible for authorising this special occupancy.
 The local authorities, the Surrey County Council and the Guildford Borough Council, insisted that when the property was sold back to its pre-war owner, Lord Lytton, all the buildings and hard standings, including the runway, must be removed to ensure a return to its agricultural use before the war and to preserve the general policy of conserving the green belt.
-More recently, after a good deal of discussion, these conditions were confirmed and a letter was sent by the Property Services Agency (PSA) on 15th November 1977 to the effect that Wisley Airfield would not be sold until both the buildings and the runway had been removed.
-Further letters were written in 1978 confirming this and, finally, there was a letter from the junior Minister of the Department of the Environment Mr. Ken Marks, on 6th March last year (1979) to the Dorking Member of Parliament, Sir George Sinclair, making the same confirmation.
-It was thus a great surprise to everybody when the axe fell on 13th July last year with a letter from the PSA stating that the sale would be made with the runway still in situ.
+More recently, after a good deal of discussion, these conditions were confirmed and a letter was sent by the PSA on 15 November 1977 to the effect that Wisley Airfield would not be sold until both the buildings and the runway had been removed.
+Further letters were written in 1978 confirming this and, finally, there was a letter from the junior Minister of the Department of the Environment Mr. Ken Marks, on 6 March last year (1979) to the Dorking Member of Parliament, Sir George Sinclair, making the same confirmation.
+It was thus a great surprise to everybody when the axe fell on 13 July last year [when?] with a letter from the PSA stating that the sale would be made with the runway still in situ.
 This decision by the PSA makes the site available for future use as a commercial airport, in direct breach of all the undertakings over the previous 36 years and in direct breach of the major conservation considerations for the green belt.
 My noble friend Lord Onslow will deal in more detail with the particular villainies of the breach."

-The full record of the debate in the House of Lords is recorded in Hansard.
 The Minutes of Ockham Parish Council confirm that this was the general understanding at the time.

 Location filming

 The site is attractive as a film location.
 As high ground it has superb uninterrupted views south towards the North Downs.
-These views form a beautiful cinematic backdrop for film makers and have the advantage of being available close to London.
-These vistas of unspoilt countryside helped re-create the landscape of northern France for filming of the Steven Spielberg film War Horse, which took place in October 2010.
+These views form a backdrop for film makers and have the advantage of being available close to London.
+These vistas of countryside helped re-create the landscape of northern France for filming of the Steven Spielberg film War Horse which took place in October 2010.

 Award-winning British film director John Boorman reconstructed a wartime suburban London street on part of the disused runway as the main film set for his autobiographical 1987 film Hope and Glory.